Right, here it is, folks, from the Chicago Tribune.

 I want to go back to Patrick in Sonora, California.

-You had just talked about how uh well you're you're remembering various things that happened in the late eighties in Northern California involving me, but what was the second point you were gonna make?
+You had just talked about how, well, you're remembering various things that happened in the late 80s in Northern California involving me.

-You're a forgotten favorites, uh something you taught us out here in the institute about the media.
+Is your group, your forgotten favorites, something you taught us out here in the Institute about the media.

 And after I stopped laughing, I realized how right you were.

-The same reason the dog licks himself, because it can.
+The same reason a dog licks himself, because it can.

 I don't have any daughters, but I have nieces.